Master of Science in Biomedical Engineering

 Applicants may request a waiver of some of the above requirements for admission if sufficient evidence is provided to the BME Graduate Admissions Committee for review.
 Students entering the MS in BME program are expected to have already completed the following courses or their equivalents: Biology I, Anatomy and Physiology, General Chemistry (Chemistry I and II), Physics I, Math (Calculus I and II, Differential Equations), Circuits, Thermodynamics, Statics, Statistics, and programming.
 If prior coursework deficiencies exist, a student may be admitted on a conditional basis.
 It is recommended that as much of the deficient coursework as possible be completed prior to beginning graduate study.

-For further information regarding admisions to the MS in Biomedical Engineering program, contact the BME Department Graduate Coordinator, Dr. Nils Hakansson, at 316-978-5909 or firstname.lastname@example.org.
+For further information regarding admisions to the MS in Biomedical Engineering program, contact the BME Department Graduate Coordinator, Dr. Kim Cluff, at 316-978-5905 or email@example.com.

-The MS in BME requires a minimum of 30 credit hours, consisting of 12 credit hours of required core BME courses, 12 credit hours of elective courses, 6 credit hours of a required Masters thesis, and a 0 credit hour seminar each semester.
+The MS in BME requires a minimum of 30 credit hours, consisting of, 1) minimum of 9 credit hours of graduate level BME courses – excluding Independent Study (BME 890), 2) minimum of 15 credit hours of elective courses, and 3) minimum of 6 credit hours of Master’s thesis (BME 876), and 4) a 0 credit hour seminar.

 1. Required Courses